Tommy Hanson: 2009

+Major leagues

 2009

-Hanson was called up by the Atlanta Braves on June 3, 2009 after the team cut Tom Glavine.
+Hanson was called up by the Braves on June 3, 2009, after the team cut Tom Glavine.
 He made his debut on June 7 against the Milwaukee Brewers, pitching 6 innings, striking out 5, giving up 6 earned runs, 3 home runs, and receiving a no decision.
-He gave up two home runs to Ryan Braun, the first being the first hit allowed in Hanson's major league career.
+He gave up two home runs to Ryan Braun, the first being the initial hit allowed in Hanson's major league career.

 On June 12, Hanson earned his first win against the Baltimore Orioles.
 On June 28, he threw six scoreless innings against the Boston Red Sox, allowing just 2 hits and 2 walks to improve his career major league record to 4–0 and lowered his ERA to 2.48.
 In his first 4 major league victories, his combined ERA was 0.78.
 At one point in the season he had thrown 20 consecutive shutout innings and also became the first National League rookie pitcher to win consecutive starts against the Yankees and the Red Sox.
 For his efforts, Hanson was named June's NL Rookie of the Month.
 He was sent down to Single A Myrtle Beach on July 10, and recalled to start an 11–3 win against the San Francisco Giants on July 21.
 Hanson's first loss came against the team against which he debuted, the Milwaukee Brewers, on July 25.
 He began another scoreless innings streak of nineteen on September 10, with eight against the Houston Astros, followed by seven against the New York Mets, before losing 4–2 to the Philadelphia Phillies on September 20.
 Hanson finished third in voting for the National League Rookie of the Year award.